naidu77777/sentimental_analysis/README.md

 ├── templates/

-│ └── index.html
+│ └── start.html

-- **app.py**: The main Flask application file.
+- **app.py**: This is the main application file that sets up and runs the Flask server.
+It handles user input, calls the sentiment analysis logic, and displays the results on the web interface.
-- **sentiment_analysis.py**: Contains the preprocessing, training, and prediction logic.
+- **sentiment_analysis.py**: This script contains all the core logic for:

+Preprocessing the text data.
+Training the Logistic Regression model.
+Making predictions based on new reviews..
-- **Reviews.csv**: The dataset used for training the sentiment analysis model.
+- **Reviews.csv**: This CSV file contains the dataset of restaurant reviews used for training the sentiment analysis model.
+It includes labeled examples of positive and negative reviews.
-- **requirements.txt**: Lists all the dependencies required for the project.
+- **requirements.txt**: A list of all Python libraries required to run the application.
+These include:

+Flask
+NLTK
+Scikit-learn
+Pandas, etc.
 - **templates/index.html**: The HTML template for the web interface.

 ## Contributing